Posted on January 2, 2019 by Kēphen

 In fact, none of my sexual experiences with men have ever really gone well for one reason or another since 2008, and I’ve never even tried to have a sexual experience with a woman.
 I have never had an orgasm during sex with another man, though I have during foreplay.
 The last time I attempted anything sexual with another guy was in 2015, and I never got an erection or even removed my underwear for that matter – it was all about him, not me.

 I cannot speak for women, but as a man – being sexually dysfunctional does not feel good, it does not lead you to a positive state of mind.
 It makes you feel embarrassed and as though you are less of a man.
 It’s easier and less shameful to just avoid those situations all together by not allowing anyone to come into your life, to just prevent that awkward conversation of, “I’m sorry, I can do me, I just can’t do you.”

 To learn more about my thoughts on human sexuality: The Choice That Never Was

 To learn more about my journey with mental illness: Out of the Darkness

-Category: All, Depression and Suicide, Human Condition, LGBT, MiscellaneousTags: *See All Posts, American Midwest, Behavioral Health, Bullying, Dating, Erectile Dysfunction, Growing Up, Life, Mental Health, Mental Illness, Performance Anxiety, Relationships, Romance, Sexual Dysfunction, Sexual Experiences, Sexuality
+Category: All, Behavioral Health, Human Condition, LGBTQ+, MiscellaneousTags: *See All Posts, American Midwest, Behavioral Health, Bullying, Dating, Erectile Dysfunction, Growing Up, Life, Mental Health, Mental Illness, Performance Anxiety, Relationships, Romance, Sexual Dysfunction, Sexual Experiences, Sexuality